Unlocking a Child’s World…

 Improve response to challenging situations Children with autism may scream, run and act out in inappropriate ways to stress and change.
 Trying to replace an inappropriate social behavior with an appropriate one is both a social and functional goal for children with autism.
 A child must be at least 4 years old to be considered for an autism service dog.

 You might ask: What difference could a service dog make for a child with autism?
 I can tell you: All the difference in the world.
 Maybe you know a child with autism, maybe you’ve seen firsthand how isolating it can be — never knowing what to expect, or what might trigger the child’s anxiety and fear.
-Where could I take my son, Seva?
+Where could I take my daughter, Sarah?
 What was safe?
-What if we were hiking and Seva suddenly refused to walk another step?
-What if he wandered away in a crowded museum?
-Even getting through the grocery store presented challenges.
+What if we were on an outing and she suddenly refused to walk another step?
+Family outings were nearly impossible.